TutorialDoctor/Software_Development/1 Learn.md

 - A loops is how you make a computer **repeat** an instruction.
 You could make it repeat a single statement or a whole function.
 There are **two main types** of loop statements.
 There is the **while loop** and the **for loop**.

 ## While
-- A While Loop is like saying "**as long as**...."
+- A While Loop is like saying "**as long as**..."
 Short for "as long as" is "while."
 The computer will do something while a condition is met.

 - You might say, "Blend the apple as long as the time is less than 10 seconds."